 – Arthur Conan Doyle, The Five Orange Pips

 “One wanted, she thought, dipping her brush deliberately, to be on a level with ordinary experience, to feel simply that’s a chair, that’s a table, and yet at the same time, It’s a miracle, it’s an ecstasy.”

 – Virginia Woolf, To The Lighthouse

 “‘The good ended happily, and the bad unhappily.
 That is what Fiction means.'”

 – Oscar Wilde, The Importance of Being Earnest: A Trivial Comedy for Serious People

-Small Grey Cat Studio is named in memory of a beloved cat-friend of many years and artistic muse to me.
+Small Grey Cat Studio is named in memory of a beloved cat-friend and artistic muse to me.
 That’s him in the photograph.

-I’m based in the Pacific Northwest, USA, land of grey skies and rain.
+I’m based in the Pacific Northwest, USA, land of tall trees, grey skies, and rain.
 My writing and art are all about escapism in one form or another, nothing too serious, though I spend a serious amount of time doing both.
 If I didn’t need to sleep, I would write and paint more.

 About the Landscape Paintings

 I’m a self-taught artist, bolstered by some distant university art and art history classes, and a life-long love of art.
 I’ve always been particularly drawn to the nineteenth century Impressionists and Post-Impressionists, and my own style reflects that.
 I love paths, water, trees, shadows, solitude, and mystery.